abstractfactory/docs/pipi/src/index.md

 ### Configuration

-Once installed, I'm sure you must be bursting with things you would like to try out first.
+Once installed, you must be bursting with things you'd like to try out first.
 The [Configuration][conf] will guide you through some of the things you can to do customise Pipi to you.

 * [`guide` Configuration][conf]

-### First steps

-Wonderful, you are well on your way to becoming a Pipi Jedi.
-First steps will prepare you for the real world and mentally train you for the challanges that await.

-* [`guide` First steps][firststeps]

 ### Reference